-When we complain a lot about our situations often enough we express self-pity, anger, resentment, disappointments, frustration, lack, fear, worry, strife, jealousness, envy, doubt, we become miserable, short-sighted or lack of foresight, and et cetera.
+When we complain a lot about our situations often enough we express self-pity, anger, resentment, disappointments, frustration, lack, fear, worry, strife, jealousness, envy, doubt, we become miserable, short-sighted, and et cetera.

 On the other hand, when we are grateful we often experience and express hope, faith, love, abundance, peace, calmness, confidence, we become more focused, farsighted, filled with positive energy, and greater expectations.

 So we can see how both of these habits have power to control our moods, actions, and outcomes.
 One of them is set to destruct or destroy, while another to construct or build, and help us to set right our anchors.

 We are constantly in a battle between these two habits.
 In the end we all get to choose each time which habit should we learn to adapt and develop daily in our lives.
 So let’s analyze both these habits to see why the habit of gratitude is the best option for us.

 When we complain we set ourselves up for limited and negative thinking.
 When we complain a lot our minds usually are in tune with all sorts of negative things we have mentioned above.